 - But as you can also see, there’s still work to do out here.
 We were able to get the brick holes patched after lowering the lanterns, but there’s a coating of brick dust on everything in this photo, and we still have to paint those freshly patched brick holes (along with caulking and repainting the door surrounding since we had to partially reconstruct it to get the awning in the right spot).

 - Also ignore the peek at that lovely bluestone on the landing – post to come about that soon!

 - And here’s the photo of the duplex as promised so you can reference the shutters.

 - You can hear all the details about why we waffled back and forth (and back again!) about adding shutters to our own house is in this episode, but we’re very excited about the change.
-Still gotta pick a final color for them (we’re thinking a medium putty type color, kinda sorta like in the photo below).
+Still gotta pick a final color for them (we’re thinking a medium putty type color).

 Can We Just Talk About Roofstock?